Hotel Le Canberra – Quietly chic stay with four-star comfort in central Cannes.

 - Rue d’Antibes – Second only to La Croisette as a shopping destination, elegant Rue d’Antibes mingles designer boutiques with more accessible fashion.
 It’s also home to Ladurée, famous for its macarons, and l’Occitane, a cosmetics chain that was born in Provence.
 Outside the hotel door.

-- InterContinental Carlton Hotel – The epicenter of glamour in Cannes, this hotel is legendary.
+- Carlton Cannes – The epicenter of glamour in Cannes, this hotel is legendary.
 It has featured in acclaimed films like To Catch a Thief.
 If you’re a celebrity, you’re probably staying at the Carlton.
 Mere mortals should stop by to enjoy the grand Belle Époque architecture, private beach, and possibility of spotting a star.
-5-minute walk (0.3 mile).
+(0.3 mile).

 Nearby Markets or Grocery Stores

 - Casino – Large branch of the popular French supermarket.
 Good selection of groceries and essentials.
 Open till midnight daily.
-6-minute walk (0.3 mile).
+(0.3 mile).